 How long should you marinate the vegetables?

-In this recipe, you’ll marinate the vegetables for at least an hour.
-That’s a good rule of thumb for most vegetables, too.
-You want to make sure there’s enough time for the flavors to penetrate the vegetable skins and into the flesh as much as possible.
+In this grilled vegetable skewers recipe, you'll marinate the vegetables for at least an hour.
+That's a good rule of thumb for most vegetables, too.
+You want to make sure there's enough time for the flavors to penetrate the vegetable skins and into the flesh as much as possible.
 Cut the vegetables first to help with this process.

 You could even marinate them overnight if you wanted to.
 And the great thing about marinating vegetables with no meat?
 You don't have to throw the marinade away!
 Serve the extra right alongside the kabobs as a dipping sauce!

 How to grill veggie kabobs